 No proposals should be submitted in plastic sleeves or spiral binders.
 Illustrations may be included.
 All plans are subject to PPAs' prior written approval.
 Oversized drawings may be submitted, but must be accompanied by 8 1⁄2" x 11" sectionals or reductions to 8 1⁄2" x 11".
 No telegraphic or facsimile proposals will be accepted.
 The proposal will be evaluated on the basis of its content, not length.

-The following information should be printed on the outside of the envelope:
+The proposer's name and address should be printed on the outside of the envelope.